-Who will they affect? the clients of those clients until the end client is reached (where there are multiple venues, notification will have to be made to the regulator of the venue on which "significant volume of trading" occurs).
-24 The practical application of this is unclear.
-All firms (wherever established) trading in commodity derivatives or emission allowances/related derivatives admitted to trading on an EU trading venue How they affect non- EU managers?
-Position limits rules will directly apply to non-EU managers to the extent they trade in commodity derivatives or emission allowances/related derivatives admitted to trading on an EU trading venue Commodity derivative positions of funds managed by non-EU managers will need to be reported to the relevant trading venue 9.
-Pro luct governance What are the key changes?
-A new Sourcebook (PROD) will be introduced that sets out the FCA's product governance requirements for manufacturers and distributors.
-UK firms, when manufacturing financial instruments or deciding on the range of financial instruments and investment services that they intend to distribute to clients, will have to take into account the nature of the financial instrument or investment service and the target market for the financial instrument.
-UK firms will have to identify a target market of end clients, ensure that any distribution strategy instrument is compatible with the identified target market and take reasonable steps to ensure that the relevant instrument or product is distributed to only the identified target market.
-UK firms distributing financial instruments or providing portfolio management services must understand such financial instruments and assess the compatibility of the financial instrument or the portfolio management service with the needs of the clients.
-With respect to financial instruments, it must do so taking into account the manufacturer's identified target market of end clients and ensure that financial instruments are distributed only when this is in the best interests of the client.
-UK firms manufacturing and/or distributing financial instruments, or providing portfolio management services, will have to put in place relevant systems and procedures to meet these regulatory obligations, including a product governance policy.
-Who will • They will affect UK MiFID investment firms, including those providing portfolio they affect? management services to professional clients (on a proportionate basis).
-UK AIFMs and UK UCITS management companies that manufacture and/or distribute financial instruments should regard the rules as guidance and apply them proportionately.
+- A new Sourcebook (PROD) will be introduced that sets out the FCA's product governance requirements for manufacturers and distributors. - UK firms, when manufacturing financial instruments or deciding on the range of financial instruments and investment services that they intend to distribute to clients, will have to take into account the nature of the financial instrument or investment service and the target market for the financial instrument. - UK firms will have to identify a target market of end clients, ensure that any distribution strategy instrument is compatible with the identified target market and take reasonable steps to ensure that the relevant instrument or product is distributed to only the identified target market. - UK firms distributing financial instruments or providing portfolio management services must understand such financial instruments and assess the compatibility of the financial instrument or the portfolio management service with the needs of the clients. - With respect to financial instruments, it must do so taking into account the manufacturer's identified target market of end clients and ensure that financial instruments are distributed only when this is in the best interests of the client. - UK firms manufacturing and/or distributing financial instruments, or providing portfolio management services, will have to put in place relevant systems and procedures to meet these regulatory obligations, including a product governance policy.

+Who will they affect?

+- They will affect UK MiFID investment firms, including those providing portfolio management services to professional clients (on a proportionate basis). - UK AIFMs and UK UCITS management companies that manufacture and/or distribute financial instruments should regard the rules as guidance and apply them proportionately.

 How will they affect non-EU managers?

-Rules will not apply directly to non-EU investment managers (but will apply to UK subsidiaries or group entities marketing funds managed by a non-EU manager, or the portfolio management services of a non-EU manager).
-UK firms appointed to market/distribute funds on behalf of a non-EU investment manager may request further information about the product/target market from the non-EU manager in order to comply with their own regulatory obligations.
+- Rules will not apply directly to non-EU investment managers (but will apply to UK subsidiaries or group entities marketing funds managed by a non-EU manager, or the portfolio management services of a non-EU manager). - UK firms appointed to market/distribute funds on behalf of a non-EU investment manager may request further information about the product/target market from the non-EU manager in order to comply with their own regulatory obligations.